 Diversity & Inclusion: Members need to respect diverse viewpoints and encourage others to share their perspectives with respect to relevant issues.

 Celebration of Achievements: Members will have the opportunity to acknowledge contributions during meetings.
-The chair will also ensure that the Committee and working groups’ progress is evaluated periodically.
+The Chair will also ensure that the Committee and Working Groups’ progress is evaluated periodically.